vaneetproton/docker-documentation-sin/README.md

 |__flatdesigner_nodejs
 |__docker
 ```
-## Points to remember and double check
+## Important points to remember and double check
+- If there is error at any step of this document, please stop the process and contact Vaneet.
 - Please make sure you have cloned the Magento website into the project folder.
 - You can download **Flatdesigner Nodejs API** from [here](http://104.251.216.173/Downloads/flatdesigner_nodejs.tgz) and extract it into your Projects folder.
 - Download the latest **Docker** folder from [here](http://104.251.216.173/Downloads/docker.zip) and extract it into your Projects folder.